ashBabu/livox_ros_driver2/README.md

+### Main changes.
+This is a ROS2 Jazzy version compatible with `colcon build`.
+The `livox_sdk` is added as a submodule and can be pulled using the `--recurse-submodules` options.

+The original readme is as follows

 # Livox ROS Driver 2

 Livox ROS Driver 2 is the 2nd-generation driver package used to connect LiDAR products produced by Livox, applicable for ROS (noetic recommended) and ROS2 (foxy or humble recommended).